buckcri/burn-contract/README.md

 # Burn Contract

 ## About
-Burn Contract is a bare metal Ethereum smart contract written in Solidity.
+Burn Contract is a bare metal Ethereum smart contract template written in Solidity.
 Its only function is to receive ETH, which then is irrevocably locked in the contract (=burned).
 Also, as an eternal epitaph, an event signaling the burning is emitted.

 ## Developing